-The Environmental Studies Program at Niagara County Community College is designed for students with an interest in environmental problems who are seeking to complete the foundation courses for transfer to a four-year degree program in the environmental field.
-A degree in Environmental Studies prepares you for careers in environmental design, environmental law, resource management, teaching, conservation, park management, environmental risk assessment, hazardous materials management and for work as a consultant or policy analyst with government agencies and other non-government organizations.
+The Environmental Studies degree program at SUNY Niagara is designed for students with an interest in environmental problems who are seeking to complete the foundation courses for transfer to a four-year degree program in the environmental field.
+A degree in Environmental Studies prepares you for careers in environmental design, environmental law, resource management, teaching, conservation, park management, environmental risk assessment, hazardous materials management, and for work as a consultant or policy analyst with government agencies and other non-government organizations.

-NCCC’s Environmental Studies Program is interdisciplinary, coordinated by both Life Sciences and Social Sciences faculty.
-We offer smooth transfer to such four-year institutions as the University of Buffalo, the SUNY College of Environmental Science and Forestry (ESF), and Paul Smith’s College.
+SUNY Niagara’s Environmental Studies Program is interdisciplinary, coordinated by both Life Sciences and Social Sciences faculty.
+We offer smooth transfer to such four-year institutions as the University of Buffalo, the SUNY College of Environmental Science and Forestry (ESF), Paul Smith’s College, and Niagara University (NU).

 Program Goals and Objectives